- Start date: September & January

 Successful completion of these three classes leads to the award of Postgraduate Certificate.

-Successful completion of the six classes, over the Autumn and Spring Semesters, leads to the award of Postgraduate Diploma.
+Successful completion of six classes over Semesters 1 & 2, leads to the award of Postgraduate Diploma.

 Language Learning in a Multilingual World

 The class is based on our shared reading of one important recent journal article* which reviews key ideas relating to second language acquisition (SLA).
 Each week we will look at a different set of issues raised in this article and consider how these help us to think about contexts for language learning, learning processes, goals and outcomes.
 Lectures will introduce these issues and in the seminars we will explore them in more detail, through discussion and through reflections on our own experiences in blog format.

 - What is multilingualism?
 Becoming bilingual.
 Social multilingualism.
 Multilingualism and superdiversity.